 National Partnership with Nurse-Family Partnership

-Social Finance and Nurse-Family Partnership’s National Service Office work together to expand Nurse-Family Partnership’s home visiting services for low income, first-time mothers.
+In addition to our launched project in South Carolina, Social Finance and Nurse-Family Partnership’s National Service Office work together to expand Nurse-Family Partnership’s home visiting services for low income, first-time mothers throughout the country.
 Currently, the two organizations are developing and exploring Pay for Success projects in multiple jurisdictions throughout the United States.

 Connecticut Family Stability